ParagRajabhoj18/ImageEnhancer-REACT/README.md

 # 🖼️ AI Image Enhancer using PicWish API
-Iamge Enhancer App using PicWish API
+Image Enhancer App using PicWish API

 Enhance your images with AI using the **PicWish API** and a sleek React frontend.
 Just upload your photo and let the AI do the rest!